BlackPearlOrigin/blackpearlorigin/LOCALIZATION.md

 Project Black Pearl has full localization support and any number of languages can be added and changed natively.

-### Guidelines/Tips for adding Translations:
+### Guidelines / Tips for Adding Translations

--   Only add translations for things that you are 100% sure on.
-Partially translating files is ok as long as you put in some effort.
+-   Only add translations for things you are 100% sure about.
+You don't have to translate everything, partially translating files is fine as well.
+-   Quality > quantity.
 -   If you are unsure about a translation, leave it blank.
 It is better to have a blank translation than a wrong one.
+-   Feel free to join our [Discord](https://discord.com/invite/NMwySKFjQY) if you have any questions!

-## How to translate:
+## How to Translate

 There are two ways of doing it:<br>